1919 Morgan County, West Virginia riot: Racial incident

+On June 25, 1919, Ferguson was convicted of rape and sentenced to death.
+He was identified by Mrs. Zimmerman at the trial.
+Ferguson maintained his innocence at his trial, but made a full confession to the prison warden and a chaplain a month later.
+He was lawfully executed by hanging at the West Virginia Penitentiary on August 6, 1919, shortly after making a second confession.
+In September 1919, seven men were indicted for the attempted lynching of Ferguson.
+It is unclear whether any of them were convicted.

 Aftermath

 This uprising was one of several incidents of civil unrest that began in the so-called American Red Summer, of 1919.
 Terrorist attacks on black communities and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington DC.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively, and with both having many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.